-Concurrently with the closing of the Loan Agreement and the initial borrowing of the tranche A loan, we utilized substantially all of the proceeds from the tranche A loan to repay in full all outstanding amounts owed under our Athyrium Credit Facility, under which we had an aggregate principal amount of \$75.0 million of indebtedness outstanding.
+On October 1, 2018, we entered into the Athyrium Credit Facility with Athyrium for up to \$110.0 million.
+The Athyrium Credit Facility provided for a Term Loan A in the aggregate principal amount of \$75.0 million, and a Term Loan B in the aggregate principal amount of \$35.0 million which we did not draw down on.
+On May 4, 2021, concurrently with the closing of the Loan Agreement with Oxford Finance LLC and the initial borrowing of the tranche A loan, we utilized substantially all of the proceeds from the tranche A term loan to repay in full all outstanding amounts owed under our Athyrium Credit Facility, under which we had an aggregate principal amount of \$75.0 million of indebtedness outstanding.
 We terminated all commitments by Athyrium to extend further credit under the Athyrium Credit Facility and all guarantees and security interests granted by us thereunder.
-In connection with the termination of the Athyrium Credit Facility, we paid to the lenders a prepayment premium of \$2.25 million and an exit fee of \$750,000.
+In connection with the termination of the Athyrium Credit Facility, we paid to the lenders a prepayment premium of \$2.25 million and an exit fee of \$0.8 million.
+The transaction resulted in a loss on extinguishment of debt of \$5.4 million, consisting of the prepayment premium, the unamortized debt discount and the unaccreted exit fee.